Google and Microsoft To Crackdown On Piracy Sites In Search Results

 Behind my geo-wall I only get about 36% of the USA catalog (~1100 vs ~400) but my 'rent' is similar.

 First page of Google less and less relevant...
-(Score:2)
+(Score:3)

 Maybe I will in the future directly go to the second and not even check the first page at all...